Striped Shore Crab (Pachygrapsus crassipes)

 (photo credit: Lauren Rice)

-Description: Striped or Lined shore crabs have dark reddish-purple legs and claws and dark backs striped with thin bright-green horizontal lines.
-The have two spikes on each side of their body near the front of the carapace.
+Description: Striped or lined shore crabs have dark reddish-purple to black legs and claws as well as dark backs striped with thin bright-green horizontal lines.
+They have two spikes on each side of their body near the front of the carapace.
 Male striped shore crabs can reach almost 5 cm in width and females reach about 4 cm in width, making these a rather small variety of crab.

 Tide Pool Tidbits: